Real4LA/pocket-data-scientist/README.md

 ## 🔒 Data Privacy

 - All data processing happens locally on your machine
-- No data is sent to external servers (except Ollama API calls)
+- No data is sent to external servers
 - Uploaded files are stored in the `uploads/` directory
 - Generated plots are saved in the `plots/` directory